tannerbohn/tannerbohn.github.io/ideas.markdown

       - to create questions, remove word from sentence, and get network to guess it (imputation)
     - calculate doc sentence importance scores
       - extract keywords and for each sentence, calculate prob that it is a def'n of a keyword
+        - for large texts, can probably use simple method and represent sentences with histogram
     -  <img src="https://raw.githubusercontent.com/tannerbohn/tannerbohn.github.io/master/assets/easy2.png" height="15"> how does word sound relate to sentiment? can you predict the sentiment of an arbitrary word?
       - for converse, can you generate random words with a specific emotion?
     - convert between text and music
       - usewavenet and train/initialize with musical voices
     - create word web generator
       - ~~for each digram, calculate frequency and create directed graph with all links above a certain min importance~~
+        - ~~importance is related to the frequency of co-occurrence as well as the importance of each word~~
+        - ~~add to knowledgetools~~
       - improve connection strength algorithm
       - add support for n-grams
     - analyse large list of wiki pages for certain characteristics